A tool to build ROS workspaces for various target architectures and platforms.

 Custom data directory

-Your custom setup script (see preceding) may need some data that is not accessible within the sysroot creation environment.
+Your custom setup or rosdep script (see preceding sections) may need some data that is not otherwise accessible.

 For this use case, you can use the option